bedzon94/Encryptions_Decryptions/README.md

 ---
 ## Compilation

-This program can be compiled as
+This program can be compiled with:

 ```
 gcc encrypt.c -o encrypt